Struct ContactGraph

 §Warning

-Removing a collision pair with this method will not trigger any collision events or wake up the entities involved.
+Removing a contact edge with this method will not trigger any collision events or wake up the entities involved.
 Only use this method if you know what you are doing.

 For filtering and modifying collisions, consider using CollisionHooks instead.